 The proportion of pupils in grammar schools followed a very similar trend.
 It fell from 25% in 1965 to below 20% in 1971, below 10% in 1975 and below 5% in 1979.
 The last grammar school in Wales closed in 1988.
 There was a modest increase in the number of grammar schools in England in the early/mid 1990s.
 Their number remained at 164 up to 2013.
-The merger of two grammars in Kent at the start of 2013/14° took it down to 163; the first change for a decade.
+The merger of two grammars in Kent at the start of 2013/14 took it down to 163; the first change for a decade.

 Under the School Standards and Framework Act 1998 no new maintained grammar school can be opened and existing schools cannot introduce new selection by ability.
 There has been a very gradual but steady increase in the number and proportion of pupils at existing grammar schools over the past 25 years as their average size has increased.
-In May 2013
+In May 2014 37% of grammars were full or had more pupils